mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 191 - Misplaced Responsibility/readme.md

 # Exceptions

-- Soma languages force you to add protocol in some objects and not on everyone (like primitive integers, Strings, Arrays, etc.)
+- Some languages force you to add protocol in some objects and not on everyone (like primitive integers, Strings, Arrays, etc.)

 # Tags